R&D tax relief: categories of qualifying expenditure: connected persons

 Connected has the meaning given by CTA2010/S1122 - broadly:

-- the same person has control of both, or a person has control of one and persons connected with him, or he and persons connected with him, have control of the other; or
+- the same person has control of both, or a person (person A) has control of one and persons connected with person A, or person A and persons connected with person A, have control of the other; or

-- a group of two or more persons has control of each company, and the groups either consist of the same persons or could be regarded as consisting of the same persons by treating (in one or more cases) a member of either group as replaced by a person with whom he is connected
+- a group of two or more persons has control of each company, and the groups either consist of the same persons or could be regarded as consisting of the same persons by treating (in one or more cases) a member of either group as replaced by a person (person A) with whom person A is connected

-- A company is connected with another person if that person has control of it or if that person and persons connected with him together have control of it.
+2 - A company is connected with another person if that person (person A) has control of it or if person A and persons connected with Person A together have control of it.

 - an individual if that person is the individual’s spouse or civil partner, or is a relative, or the spouse or civil partner of a relative, of the individual or of the individual’s spouse or civil partner

-- any person with whom he is in partnership, and with the spouse or civil partner or relative of any individual with whom he is in partnership
+- any person (person A) with whom person A is in partnership, and with the spouse or civil partner or relative of any individual with whom person A is in partnership

 It is also possible to be connected via settlements and trusts CTA2010/S1122 (6).